jana-pocuch/Performing-Robots/FinalProject/README.md

 <p><img src ="https://user-images.githubusercontent.com/89770035/144753793-ff51bd89-568e-4c05-99f8-b0e374b4b8cb.jpg" width ="50%" height="50%"></p>

 ## Description
 I initially wanted Dopey to have only two wheels (two DC motors) so he gives a clumsy look and feel to his character, however, in testing stages, it proved to be too unreliable.
 I therefore, changed it to four DC motors, one neopixel for a mouth/lips, and two small servo motors to move his big ears.
 In addition to these technical components, he will also have huge anime eyes, and a proper stuffed dwarf hat.
+His character does not talk and is supposed to give out a very confused, clumsy, but very cute impression.

+I want to use the four controller buttons for locomotion, one potentiometer for moving the ears, and the second potentiomer for possibly changing his Neopixel expression.
+I am afraid that the potentiometer will be a bit difficult to link with the neopixel expressions - buttons would be ideal for that.
+However, the controller is very limited and I think I might make it work, using three different potentiomer ranges, that would correspond with three different Neopixel expressions.

 ## In the making